 Around the continent, hundreds of communities were wiped out.
 Jews were forced to convert to Christianity.
 They were accused of “blood libel,” kidnapping Christian children and using their blood in religious ceremonies; Christians believed Jews could not be fertile unless they rubbed the blood of Christians on their genitals (see Harris).

 Jews were blamed for the Black Death and many other social ills.
 Hundreds of thousands were driven out of England, France, Austria.
-In 1348, 900 Jews were burned alive in one German town.
-June 1391 saw hundreds of Jews slaughtered in Spain.
-In all, Christian persecution of Jews in Europe lasted some 1,900 years, laying a foundation for later attacks on the Jews by Nazi Germany and other European states.
+Protestant King Edward I ordered the “Edict of Expulsion” in 1290, exiling all Jews from England.
+In 1348, 900 Jews were burned alive in one German town, the Strasbourg Massacre.
+June 1391 saw hundreds of Jews slaughtered in Spain, in cities like Barcelona.
+In 1492, the Catholics King Ferdinand II and Queen Isabella I expelled all Jews from Spain.
+In all, Christian persecution of Jews in Europe lasted some 1,600 years, laying a foundation for later attacks on the Jews by Nazi Germany and other European states.

 In a speech in Munich on April 12, 1922, Hitler declared: